Back to Blog

 Here are a few cost-effective tools you can use:

-- Canva for creating professional-looking graphics on a budget.
+• Canva is for creating professional-looking graphics on a budget.

 For example, if you sell handmade kitchen tools, promote your products with short Instagram Reels showing how to use them.
 Pair that with a Google Ads campaign targeting “handmade kitchen tools” to drive clicks from people ready to buy.